frett27/ESRI-TypeScript-Samples/WritingWidgetsInTypeScript.md

-# Writing Effective Widgets in TypeScript #
+# Writing Entreprise Widgets in TypeScript #

 Typescript is known as a tailored javacript, for enterprise application of huge and collaborative javascript applications.
 This article show how to bring this step to permit construct complex javascript widgets